ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red and Blue.md

 * Seafoam Islands entrances are swapped.
 This means you need Strength to travel through from Cinnabar Island to Fuchsia City
-* After obtaining one of the fossil item checks in Mt Moon, the remaining item can be received from the Cinnabar Lab fossil scientist after reviving a Pokémon from a fossil.
+* After obtaining one of the fossil item checks in Mt Moon, the remaining item can be received from the Cinnabar Lab fossil scientist.
+This may require reviving a number of fossils, depending on your settings.
 * Obedience depends on the total number of badges you have obtained instead of depending on specific badges.
 * Pokémon that evolve by trading can also evolve by reaching level 35.
 * Evolution stones are reusable.